fjvieira/sudoku/README.md

 In order to implement the Sudoku algorithm, it was assumed:

-  - Sudoku board will be not generated ( it will be one board version in the first version);
+  - Sudoku board will be not generated (it will be one board version in the first version);
-  - The client will always send valid values of row, colum and value;
+  - The client will always send valid values of row, column and value;
   - Value is a number between 1 and 9.
 Zero means empty.
   - The value 0 means a empty position in Sudoku table;
   - It is possible to setting a column as empty (sending 0 as a value);
-  - Row is a zero based index;
+  - Row is zero based indexed;
-  - Column is a zero based index;
+  - Column is zero based indexed;

 ## Services

-The services are avaliable thought the /game relative URL.
+The services are available thought the /game relative URL.

 ##### GET

-Send a GET request will result in a response with a new Sudoku boards that contains the array representing the game and the board ID.
+Send a GET request in /game will result in a response with a new Sudoku boards that contains the array representing the game and the board ID.

 **Response message example**